 Disclaimer: If the gun you’re considering for refinishing is a collectible, please be advised that any alteration to the originality of the firearm, including refinishing the stock, may decrease the value of its “collectible” status.
 As well, an extremely valuable firearm may be perceived of lesser value if modifications, including gunstock refinishing, are made to it.
+Really, it comes down to whether you want to focus on the collectible dollar value, or re-do the stock and get a look for your own personal enjoyment.

 As I don’t refinish gunstocks to original “factory” condition, but rather to a hand-rubbed custom finish, such refinishing would be classified as an alteration to the originality of the firearm.
 No responsibility is assumed, therefore, for any decreased value, perceived or otherwise, that could result from my refinishing of your firearm’s gunstock.
 Thank you for your understanding in this matter.